tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Judgment

+When you hit an enemy with this ammunition, you receive a brief moment of insight into the foe.
+You might see something they’ve done recently, or learn why they’re in this battle, or glimpse something of their plans.
+You may then choose to either add another +1d6 radiant damage onto the attack (champion: +2d6; epic: +4d6) or deal your miss damage instead of your hit damage.

+---

 #### Keen

 When you make an attack with this ammunition, the crit range of that attack expands by 1 (usually 18+ including the default bonus).